Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Theory

 Then with probability at least $1-3e^{-t}$, for $n$ large enough, for a universal constant $c_2$ that only depends on $c_1$ and constants in Condition \ref{cond1}--\ref{cond5}. \end{theorem}

-Theorem \ref{thm:fa-oracle} establish a high probability bound on both the out-of-sample mean squared error and the in-sample mean squared error, we use `$+$' here for a clear presentation.
-From Theorem \ref{thm:fa-oracle}, the error bound is composed of four terms: the optimization error $\delta_{\mathrm{opt}}$, the neural network approximation error $\delta_{\mathrm{a}}$ to the underlying function $m^*$, the stochastic error $\delta_{\mathrm{s}}$ scales linearly with $\frac{\log n}{n}$ and which is proportional to the Pseudo-dimension of the neural network class we used, and the error $\delta_{\mathrm{f}}$ related to inferring the latent factors $\bbf$ from the observations $\bx$.
+Theorem \ref{thm:fa-oracle} establishes a high probability bound on both the out-of-sample mean squared error and the in-sample mean squared error, we use `$+$' here for a clear presentation.
+From Theorem \ref{thm:fa-oracle}, the error bound is composed of four terms: the optimization error $\delta_{\mathrm{opt}}$, the neural network approximation error $\delta_{\mathrm{a}}$ to the underlying function $m^*$, the stochastic error $\delta_{\mathrm{s}}$ scales linearly with $n^{-1} \log n$ and $(N^2L^2+\overline{r}NL) \log\left(NL\overline{r}\right)$, which is proportional to the Pseudo-dimension of the neural network class we used, and the error $\delta_{\mathrm{f}}$ related to inferring the latent factors $\bbf$ from the observations $\bx$ and it scales linearly with $\overline{r}$.
 Such an error bound is not applicable without specifying the network hyper-parameters $N$ and $L$.
 An optimal rate can be further obtained by choosing $N$ and $L$ to trade off the approximation error $\delta_{\mathtt{a}}$ and the stochastic error $\delta_{\mathtt{s}}$.
 Moreover, it should be noted that Theorem \ref{thm:fa-oracle} provides a generic result that also works for other non-parametric estimators that use function class with finite Pseudo-dimension, for example, the spline method.
-To adapt to the error bound for those methods, the only change is to replace the stochastic error term by for the function class $\mathcal{G}$ used in estimation.
+To adapt to the error bound for those methods, the only change is to replace the stochastic error term by $n^{-1} \{\mathrm{Pdim}(\mathcal{G}) \log n\}$ for the function class $\mathcal{G}$ used in estimation.

-It is known from \cite{schmidt2020nonparametric, kohler2021rate} that deep ReLU networks can be adaptive to unknown hierarchical composition structures.
-The following Corollary claims that in the high-dimensional nonparametric regression model \eqref{eq:dgp-samples}, our proposed FAR-NN estimator can be efficiently adaptive to the hierarchical composition structure of $m^*$ in the same way.
-We first introduce the concept of the hierarchical composition model, which basically is compositions of $(\beta, C)$-smooth functions for $(\beta,t)$ in a given finite set $\mathcal{P}$.
+It is known from \cite{schmidt2020nonparametric} and \cite{kohler2021rate} that deep ReLU networks can be adaptive to unknown hierarchical composition structures.
+The following corollary claims that in the high-dimensional nonparametric regression model \eqref{eq:dgp-samples}, our proposed FAR-NN estimator can be efficiently adaptive to the hierarchical composition structure of $m^*$ in the same way.
+We first introduce the concept of the hierarchical composition model, which is a composition of $(\beta, C)$-smooth functions for $(\beta,t)$ in a given finite set $\mathcal{P}$.

 \begin{definition}[Hierarchical composition model] The function class of hierarchical composition model $\mathcal{H}(d, l, \mathcal{P})$ \citep{kohler2021rate}, with $l, d \in \mathbb{N}^+$ and $\cP$, a subset of $[1,\infty) \times \mathbb{N}^+$ satisfying $\sup_{(\beta, t)\in \mathcal{P}} (\beta \lor t) < \infty$, is defined as follows.
 For $l=1$,